Oral Health Science BSc

 - One B grade must include a science subject, preferably Biology or Human Biology.
 English is also preferred

-- For those who do not have English at Higher or A level then Standard Grade English at Credit level, or GCSE English at A or B is required
+- For those who do not have English at Higher or A level then National 5 English at grade C or above, or GCSE English at B or above is required

-- Applicants without traditional entry requirements are encouraged to apply and will be considered for the course on the basis of a portfolio of alternative evidence of the required knowledge and experience
+- Applicants with other relevant qualifications or experience will be considered for the course on the basis of a portfolio of alternative evidence of the required knowledge and experience

 - This is a Category 1 PVG course: PVG Scheme membership is required to successfully achieve target qualification, where there is guaranteed contact with vulnerable groups in key elements of the course.
 For further information visit our PVG scheme webpage

 - Please note: this course does not accept applications for deferred entry; if you wish to take a year out, for example, you must apply next year

 Successful applicants must be passed fit by occupational health.
 This will require a questionnaire and also a personal visit to the occupational health department in addition to and on a separate occasion to the interview day.

 All applicants will be required to attend an interview.
 Full guidelines will be provided in advance of the interview day, including required preparation for the event.
 As part of the interview you will be expected to demonstrate the following: